Kovah/LinkAce/CONTRIBUTING.md

 describe what you want to do or what your idea is.
 Maybe there already is an existing ticket for your or a very similar topic.

-I may decline contributions for features that may not fit into the application, so make sure to talk to me before starting to code.
+I may decline contributions for features that may not fit into the application, so please make sure to talk to me before starting to code.

 ## Contribution Guidelines

 * Always use the `dev` branch to work on the application.
-The dev branch will contain the latest version of the app while the `master` branch may contains the stable version (which may be outdated in terms of development).
+The dev branch will contain the latest version of the app while the `main` branch contains the stable version (which may be outdated in terms of development).
 * Consider using a separate branch if you are working on a larger feature.
 * Reference the issue number in your commits please.
 * When opening a pull request, link to your ticket and describe what you did to solve the problem.